 To check the compatibility of a specific SSD with your PC, refer to its motherboard’s technical spec sheet.
-However, you must understand what they mean to determine the jargon mentioned in the spec sheet.
+However, you must understand what they mean by understanding the jargon in the spec sheet.

 To successfully understand the SSD compatibility through the technical spec sheet, you need to know the following:

 - The two SSD interfaces, i.e., SATA and PCIe